ironbat106/donation-bangladesh/README.md

 2. Enter the donation amount for a specific cause and submit the form.
 3. View your donation history by clicking the "Transaction History" button.
 4. The balance and transaction history will update automatically based on your donation.
+5. Click on the "Blog" icon to get to the Important FAQ page.

 ## Project Structure